 While the ride is generally smooth, even when the biggest wheels are fitted, the styling and design of the interior is now feeling its age against newer rivals.

-The quality and design of the Ford Kuga's interior looks fine in isolation, but suffers in comparison to its latest rivals, particularly the SEAT Ateca and Peugeot 3008.
+The quality and design of the Ford Kuga's interior looks fine in isolation, but suffers in comparison to its latest rivals, particularly the Peugeot 3008 and SEAT Ateca.
 The dashboard layout can look a little intimidating to start with, but the controls are well placed and intuitive to use.
 The switchgear itself is looking a little old-fashioned now, though, and older models have an unusual-looking dash covered in buttons that really looks dated now.

-All Kugas come with a healthy amount of standard equipment: even the basic Zetec model has keyless start, 17-inch alloy wheels, DAB digital radio, air-conditioning, cruise control and Ford’s Quickclear heated windscreen.
+All Kugas come with a healthy amount of standard equipment: even the basic Zetec model has keyless start, 17-inch alloy wheels, DAB digital radio, air-conditioning, cruise control and a heated windscreen.

-The Titanium Edition model, which is our favourite Kuga, adds half-leather trim, automatic lights and wipers, sat nav, an eight-inch touchscreen and Ford's latest SYNC3 voice-activation system.
+The Titanium Edition model adds half-leather trim, automatic lights and wipers, sat-nav, an eight-inch touchscreen and Ford's latest SYNC3 voice-activation system.
 Titanium X Edition adds 19-inch alloy wheels, a panoramic sunroof, heated leather seats with electric adjustment, bi-xenon headlights and LED rear lights, but this trim is almost £3,000 more expensive than Titanium.

-Top-of-the-line Vignale models come with features like a foot-operated boot release and are distinguished by their own special exterior body styling and 18-inch alloy wheels.
+Top-of-the-line Vignale models come with features such as a foot-operated boot release and are distinguished by their own special exterior body styling and 18-inch alloy wheels.
 Inside, they have a ‘tuxedo-stitched’ leather, a power-adjustable driver’s seat, ambient lighting and Sony speakers, plus many other luxury touches besides.

-The sporty-looking ST-Line version of the Kuga matches similarly-named models elsewhere in the Ford range.
-Inspired by the high-performance ST versions of the Fiesta and Focus, the ST-Line Kuga adds unique 18- or 19-inch alloy wheels and an array of special trim finishes both outside and in.
+The sporty-looking ST-Line version adds unique 18- or 19-inch alloy wheels and an array of special trim finishes, both outside and in.
 Keen drivers will also appreciate the more responsive steering and better body control that the ST-Line’s chassis improvements offer.
 ST-Line Edition adds a panoramic sunroof, keyless entry, red brake calipers and a large rear spoiler for around £2,000 more than standard ST-Line.